decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 A *configuration* is a set of all the states of all the parties and the set of currently undelivered messages.

-***Definition***: For a configuration $C$ let $val(C)$ be the decision value in the *failure-free extension* that starts with configuration $C$ and runs in synchrony with no failures.
+***Definition***: For a configuration $C$ let $val(C)$ be the decision value in the *failure-free extension* that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay)with no failures.

+Minor note: we assume $val(C)$ is well-defined because the execution reaches a decision - if it does not terminate then we have found a non-terminating execution.

-***Definition***: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony except that all of party $p$'s outgoing messages are infinitely delayed ($p$ is crashed) and all other parties are failure-free.
+***Definition***: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay) except that all party $p$'s outgoing messages are infinitely delayed  and all other parties are failure-free.

+Minor note: The outgoing messages sent by $p$ in $C$ that have not been delivered are also delayed.
+Since we assume the execution $val(C-p)$ terminates in a finite number of rounds, we can set the delay of $p$'s messages to be longer than this time.

 ***Definition of a $p$-pivot configuration:*** For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.

-In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is *different* from the decision value of its extension where $p$ crashes and all others are failure-free.
+In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is *different* from the decision value of its extension where no party sees any message from $p$ and all others are failure-free.
 Compared to the definition of bi-valency, this definition is more explicit and constructive in terms of the extensions that lead to opposing decision values.

 ## Mobile delay adversary